PRP Sports Medicine Orthopedic

 There have been no reported complications with PRP therapy.

 Feel free to call us for a consultation 604-708-9891 to determine whether or not you are a candidate.
 At the time of the consultation you will be given an estimate as to the cost of the actual treatments, depending on the number of injections that will be needed.
-The minimum treatment fee for each area is $800.

 We are proud to be part of pioneering work being done around the world.
 We are hoping and expecting exciting data to be coming out soon.